A TRIUMPHANT MASTERPIECE

 The original production, directed by librettist James Lapine, had overt mugging in it, which could be funny at the moment, but somehow diminished the humanity of the characters.
 Griffin has no such thing in his production: The French characters in Act I and their modern counterparts at a contemporary museum in Act II are never the caricatures seen in past productions.

 There is also a richer relationship between Georges and his mother, making this Sunday more about family than an artist’s personal journey—and also validates a profundity hitherto unseen.
-Linda Stephens certainly portrays the mother as a fussbudget, but there is a sad yearning for something she cannot have that rounds out the role; later in Act II, Stephens has the juiciest moments as Art Critic Blair Daniels, who challenges Seurat’s grandson George to move on from his series of electronic sculptures known as Chromolumes.
+Linda Stephens certainly portrays the mother as a fussbudget, but there is a sad yearning for something she cannot have that rounds out the role; later in Act II, Stephens has the juiciest moments as Art Critic Blair Daniels, who challenges Seurat’s great-grandson George to move on from his series of electronic sculptures known as Chromolumes.

 Such a uniformly stupendous cast deserves mentioning by name: Rachel Cantor, McKinley Carter, Sean Fortunato, Kevin Gudahl, Derek Hasenstab, Ora Jones, Heidi Kettenring, Elizabeth Lanza, Michael Aaron Lindner, Benjamin Magnuson, Madison Olszewski, and Travis Taylor.
 The guidance of music director Brad Haak made the challenging score seem like a walk in the park, and I kindly plea for an original cast recording.